-Active adult communities are low-maintenance residences that can range anywhere from apartment buildings to condos to single-family homes; some may even be located in planned neighborhoods.
-Most are often HOPA compliant, and typically either age restricted or age segregated.
-While active adult communities do not provide meals or housekeeping, they offer premium amenities – and sometimes even social engagement opportunities – for active adults of all kinds.
+Active adult communities are low-maintenance residences that can range from apartment buildings to condos to single-family homes; some may even be located in planned neighborhoods.
+Most are often HIPA compliant, and typically either age restricted or age segregated.
+While active adult communities do not provide meals or housekeeping, they offer premium amenities – and sometimes even social engagement opportunities – for a diversity of active adults.

 Retirement Communities > Active Adult Communities